THANK YOU FOR SUBSCRIBING

 Privacy of Data

 When adopting EHR, organizations will inevitably face resistance from concerned stakeholders.
 Also, the organizations will have to implement compliance with HIPAA regulations and secure personal health data.
-However, even healthcare organizations cannot always predict cybersecurity breaches, which would lead to legal issues and monetary losses.
+However, even healthcare organizations cannot always predict cybersecurity breaches, which would lead to legal technology issues and monetary losses.
 Hence, organizations need to incorporate robust cybersecurity and encryption strategies to ensure data privacy.

 Transferring Healthcare Data